DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/README.md

 The manual testing set for this project uses three realistic personas:

-- A first-generation business student targeting a Business Analyst internship
+- A first-generation business student targeting a Business Analyst internship.
-- A Computer Science student targeting a Software Engineering internship
+- A Computer Science student targeting a Software Engineering internship.
-- An Information Management graduate student targeting Analytics Engineer new grad roles
+- An Information Management graduate student targeting Analytics Engineer new grad roles.

 Those test cases cover all five services and are documented in [docs/sample_outputs.md](docs/sample_outputs.md).

 Examples of supported use cases:
-- Improve internship resume bullets for a business student
+- Improve internship resume bullets for a business student.
-- Draft a respectful networking note to an alum in a target field
+- Draft a respectful networking note to an alum in a target field.
-- Practice software engineering interview questions with a tailored pitch example
+- Practice software engineering interview questions with a tailored pitch example.
-- Build a weekly job search strategy for a student with limited time
+- Build a weekly job search strategy for a student with limited time.
-- Create a 30/60/90-day roadmap toward analytics engineering roles
+- Create a 30/60/90-day roadmap toward analytics engineering roles.

 ---

 ## Future Improvements

-- Add richer input validation and more user-friendly empty-state guidance
+- Add richer input validation and more user-friendly empty-state guidance.
-- Save session history locally for the current user session
+- Save session history locally for the current user session.
-- Add export options for resume feedback and roadmap outputs
+- Add export options for resume feedback and roadmap outputs.
-- Improve visual polish and mobile responsiveness
+- Improve visual polish and mobile responsiveness.
-- Add curated example prompts for first-time users
+- Add curated example prompts for first-time users.
-- Expand testing coverage with more personas and edge cases
+- Expand testing coverage with more personas and edge cases.

 ---